Edmund Ignatius Rice: Beatification and legacy

 On 29 August 1944, the Irish Department of Posts and Telegraphs released a postage stamp valued at 2½ pence, commemorating the centenary of Rice's death.

-A segment of his kneecap, in a reliquary, is on display in the new sports hall at St Joseph's College, Stoke-on-Trent, "part of the Edmund Rice family of schools, founded by the Christian Brothers and following the charism of Blessed Edmund Rice."
+A segment of his kneecap, in a reliquary, is on display in the sports hall at St Joseph's College, Stoke-on-Trent, "part of the Edmund Rice family of schools, founded by the Christian Brothers and following the charism of Blessed Edmund Rice".

 The Edmund Rice Centre is an Australian not-for-profit organisation established in 1996 that promotes human rights, social justice, and eco-justice, performing research, and using advocacy and community education to achieve its aims.
 It focuses especially on Indigenous Australians and other indigenous peoples, reconciliation in Australia, asylum seekers in Australia and elsewhere, and Pacific Islanders who are being affected by climate change.